The Quick and Easy Guide to Jabber/XMPP

 1. It supports modern chat features in a standardized and interoperable way (unlike IRC).
 Features include -

-• Multi-device support, offline messages, multi-line messages, message styling, end-to-end encryption, message correction, message deletion, message receipts, read markers, typing notifications…
+• Multi-device support, offline messages, multi-line messages, message styling, end-to-end encryption, message correction, deletion, replies, receipts, read markers, typing notifications…

 • Contact and room synchronization, avatars, file transfer, image previews, stickers, message reactions, encrypted audio and video calls, message threads…